RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 This information is updated by the CI/CD pipeline and holds the artifact configuration using the well-known Maven GAV format: Group-Artifact-Version.

+## Deploying artifacts from Business Central
+The working assumption for the reference architecture is that all the running Kie Servers always have the same deployments: if this is not the case, e.g. if any user changes the deployments on any server from the Business Central console, the Load Balancer of the Kie Server might forward an unmanaged request to one of the available servers, throwing back an error response to the client.

+Please consider using the RHPAM Smart Router as an option to by-pass this problem.

 <!-- links -->
 [jboss-eap-installer]: https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=appplatform&version=7.3